Techtonica/curriculum/project-example/week-9/eventonica/eventonica-express-backend.md

     import React, { useEffect, useState } from 'react';
     ```

-1. If you visit http://localhost:3000/ and look in your User Management section.... you won't see it.
-But if you look in your console, your console log should be working as expected and printing `apiResponse`.
-You may be getting a `403 error: forbidden` or a `Access-Control-Allow-Origin` message.
-So what's the problem?

-1. We need to allow cross-origin resource sharing.
-By default, your Express app will block "localhost:3000" because it's not using the same domain as itself, "localhost:4000".
-But since you're working locally, we can disable this for now.

-1. In your terminal navigate to the `server` directory, stop your app, and install the CORS package:
-    `npm install --save cors`

-1. In `server/app.mjs`, import CORS on line 6:
-    `import cors from "cors";`
-1. Now on line 22 have express use CORS:
-    `app.use(cors());`

-1. Restart `server`.
-If you refresh localhost:3000, you should see the response from your `/users` route!
+1. If you visit localhost:3000, you should see the response from your `/api/users` route!

 #### Use your API data to render a events list in your React app

 Now your challenge is to:

 - Move your example events out of `client/src/components/Events.jsx` and into `server/index.js` and make sure it is a single array of events.
-- Have the events array be the response from http://localhost:4000/events, and make sure it renders in your frontend on localhost:3000
+- Have the events array be the response from http://localhost:4000/api/events, and make sure it renders in your frontend on localhost:3000
 - Have your React Events component render events as HTML list items rather than plain text.

 #### The real work